plapenamanero/trumao_2021/README.md

 ## Data access

 All the neccesary data to replicate the work is included in the file *data.xlsx*.
-The notebook ins configured to download ir directly from this Github's repository, so it is not needed to download it separatley
+The notebook is configured to download data file directly from this Github's repository, so there is no need to download it separately.

 ## Contributors

-The complete author list for this investigations is stated below:
+The complete author list for this investigation is stated below:

 * Romero-Mancilla, Pablo Eduardo
 * Montenegro-Cooper, José Miguel